keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

 Keptn uses the
 [blog plugin from mkdocs-material](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/) to manage the blog infrastructure.
-To integrate your blog with the blog plugin, you must also do the following:
+To integrate your post with the blog plugin, you must also do the following:

 * Create an entry in the `docs/blog/.authors.yml` file